Best radiators – our favourites for keeping your home warm this winter

 Plain design

-While this compact radiator from Milano might not be shortlisted for its eye-catching good looks, it actually has quite a lot going for it.
-In fact, many people will be drawn to its ability to simply sit, unnoticed within an interior scheme.
+While this compact radiator from Milano might not make the shortlist for its eye-catching good looks, it actually has quite a lot going for it.
+In fact, many people will be drawn to its ability to simply sit unnoticed within an interior scheme.

-This is a great compact radiator for small spaces as it takes up very little room.
-It is lightweight too, meaning even fairly non-substantial walls will hold it easily – plus it has an impressive heat output.
+This is an excellent compact radiator for small spaces, measuring just 60 x 40cm.
+It’s lightweight too, meaning even relatively non-substantial walls can support it easily – plus, it delivers an impressive heat output of 1,202 BTU.

-In short, this is the ideal radiator for anyone on a budget, whether replacing old radiators as part of a heating system upgrade or building from scratch.
+In short, this is an ideal radiator for anyone on a budget, whether you’re replacing old radiators as part of a heating system upgrade or starting from scratch.

 Best electric radiator